-Pick up a car hire in Cairns and explore this beautiful part of Australia over the festive season.
-You'll be spoilt for choice in terms of outdoor activities, with some of our country's most brilliant beaches and nature reserves in the area.
+Pick up the car rental Cairns airport tourists choose and explore this beautiful part of Australia over the festive season.
+You’ll be spoilt for choice in terms of outdoor activities, with some of our country’s most brilliant beaches and nature reserves in the area.
 Cairns is also the perfect place to stay if you want to visit the Great Barrier Reef.
-But that's not all – within a short drive you can access other sweet spots in Tropical North Queensland such as Port Douglas and Black Mountain National Park.
+But that’s not all – within a short drive you can access other sweet spots in Tropical North Queensland such as Port Douglas and Black Mountain National Park.

 To help you plan your Christmas Cairns adventure, we’ve rounded up some of the best road trips in the area.
 Don’t forget to pack a few Christmas carol albums for the drive!

 Cairns to Kuranda Rainforest Cableway – 30 minutes